pkumod/gStore/docs/en-us/API_USAGE.md

 	Parameter definition：[Request types "GET" and "POST" can be omitted if the request type is "GET"]
 	Example: res = gc.check()

+**login authorization: login**

+	def login(self, username, password, request_type='GET'):
+	Function: login HTTP API Server.
+If a message is displayed indicating that "the ip address has been locked" when you access another API, you can unlock the IP address through this interface
+	Parameter definition：[username],[password],[Request types "GET" and "POST" can be omitted if the request type is "GET"]
+	Example: res = gc.login("root","123456")

 **Build database: build**

 	def build(self, db_name, db_path, request_type='GET'):